What Are President Biden’s Economic Plans and Policies?

 - Commit $5 billion per year for a new tax credit for low-income renters

 Specifically, he would impose a 12.4% Social Security payroll tax for those making more than $400,000 a year.
-He would repeal the Trump tax cuts for high-income filers, and increase the corporate tax rate to 28%.
+He would repeal the Tax Cuts and Jobs Act (TCJA) for high-income filers, restoring tax rates to 2016 levels.
+He would increase the corporate tax rate to 28%.
 Biden would also tax long-term capital gains and dividend income above $1 million at the 39.6% income tax rate.

 Biden would make the tax code more progressive, meaning high-income households pay a higher tax rate than do low-income taxpayers.

 Biden's "Build Back Better" plan would invest $2 trillion to rebuild infrastructure, focusing on clean energy.
-He would increase funding for zero-emissions public transit in any town with 100,000 or more residents.
+He would increase funding for zero-emissions public transit in any town with a population of 100,000 or more residents.

 The plan would expand the nation’s rail system, invest in high-speed rail, and help Amtrak add more electric travel.
-It would improve battery technology for electric vehicles and add charging stations.
-Biden would provide universal broadband, including 5G wireless.
+It would also improve battery technology for electric vehicles and add charging stations.
+Plus, Biden plans to provide universal broadband, including 5G wireless.

 Biden would invest $300 billion to restore America's leadership in critical technologies.
 He is focused on clean energy, artificial intelligence, and electric vehicle battery technology.
 Instead of tariffs, Biden would work with U.S. allies to present a united front in trade disputes with China.